House of Eternity (Ancient Egypt): The house of eternity as the 'book of life'

-The ancient Egyptians lead their lives from birth in preparation for later death.
+The ancient Egyptians led their lives from birth in preparation for later death.
 The officials with good earnings and the people working in the temple cults began planning their own house of eternity upon entering into working life.
 Reserve funds, built from their income, were used for the gradual expansion of their tombs.
 After laying the foundation stone, the inscriptions telling the stages of life followed.
 The tradition of the ancient Egyptian house of eternity had its roots in 'result-oriented thinking', which was based on past culture and had no scope for innovation at the religious level.

 Contrary to the spiritually innovative progress, which took into consideration life experiences and the further course of continually adapting to new circumstances, the Egyptians saw personal life until death as a perfect outcome for the preparation of the afterlife; in which the completed actions on earth would be repeated.
-The actions 'to be repeated' had their spiritual foundation in the cult of the dead, which prescribed to living a morally perfect life.
+The actions 'to be repeated' had their spiritual foundation in the cult of the dead, which prescribed living a morally perfect life.
 Upon the 'successful accomplishments of the tasks in life', the beckoning reward after death was the 'crossing into the holy land.'
 The point of departure for the crossing into Duat was the house of eternity.
 Therefore, the construction and the orientation for the tomb was the most important project in the life of an ancient Egyptian.

 The house of eternity consisted of the hope in immortality after death.
 The tomb owner asked himself or herself, in this context, the sorrowful question of whether they were leading a worthy life.
 The tomb functioned as a mirror, which showed the tomb owner their life in the light of day.

 Hieroglyphs from the Ptolemaic dynasty at the temple of Kom Ombo.